Connecticut Residential Lease Agreement

 Operative Fire Sprinkler System Notice

-Connecticut landlords of property that requires a fire sprinkler system pursuant to the State Fire Safety Code or the Sate Fire Prevention Code must disclose to tenants whether that system is installed and in proper operating condition.
+Connecticut requires some properties to have a fire sprinkler system.
+Landlords of these properties must disclose to tenants whether the sprinkler system is installed and in proper operating condition.
 If installed, the landlord must attach the maintenance and inspection history of the system to the lease.
 The notice must be written in 12-point, boldfaced and uniform font.

 Download: Connecticut Operative Fire Sprinkler Disclosure Form (PDF)